 Halve and peel shallot.
 Slice halves into thin strips.

-Pat pork chops dry, and season both sides with a pinch of salt and pepper.
+Pat pork chops dry, and season both sides with ¼ tsp. salt and a pinch of pepper.

 Toast the Pine Nuts